larsgmu/PPP_FLTK_macOS/README.md

 ```

 #### Step 2.1
-Now this prompt will probably show:
+Now a prompt very similar to this will probably show:

 ![Allow](Img/allow.png)